-Datto SIRIS appliances (both physical and virtual instances) can take agentless backups of virtual machines running on VMware vSphere.
+Datto SIRIS appliances (both physical and virtual instances) can perform agentless backups of virtual machines running on VMware vSphere.
 Agentless backups leverage the capabilities of the host hypervisor to capture a snapshot of the production VM even when it is shut down.
-For more information about the differences between agent-based and agentless backups, see this article.

 Agentless backups do not require the installation of a backup agent on the target machine to facilitate communication with the Datto appliance.
 See the Backup Process section of this article for a technical overview of how agentless backups function.